lmcinnes/umap/doc/transform.rst

 And we see that in this case we actually marginally lowered our accuracy scores (within the potential noise in such scoring mind you).
-However for more interesting datasets the larger dimensional embedding may have been a significant gain -- it is certainly worth exploring as one of the parameters in a grid search across a pipeline that includes UMAP.
+However for more interesting datasets the larger dimensional embedding might have been a significant gain -- it is certainly worth exploring as one of the parameters in a grid search across a pipeline that includes UMAP.